by Freddy Tran Nager, Founder of Atomic Tango + Diehard Newspaper Reader; photo by Jeremy Bishop on Unsplash…

 Unfortunately, Carr then remembered where his paycheck was coming from and reversed himself a few paragraphs later, arguing that most newspapers have devolved into tabloids, and, hey, will you look at all the great journalistic practices taking place at TechCrunch?!

 So What Is The Salvation?

 Perhaps the model for real journalism is a nonprofit news organization like NPR.
 After all, as some of Walter Cronkite’s obituaries noted, even in the heyday of journalism, news reporting was often a loss leader performed as a civic duty by the major media corporations.
 A great news report also created a halo effect for the entire organization.

 Conversely, many of today’s so-called news organizations pander to sensationalism (“all Kardashians, all the time”) in order to draw the audience numbers that mollify advertisers, investors, and creditors.
 The result is a 24/7 abuse of the word “news.”
 That’s why I’d love to see the L.A.
 Times or N.Y.
 Times launch its own cable news network with the standards it sets for its paper.

 In the meantime, I’ll proudly pay for a subscription to the L.A.
 Times as long as it exists.
-(And if you also believe professional news organizations are worth saving, please at least click the link to that article in the L.A.
-Times above.)
+(And if you also believe professional news organizations are worth saving, I hope you will subscribe to one, too.)
 Real professional news organizations do the heavy lifting that makes what I do possible.